jeaninebaumert/jeaninebaumert.github.io/_pages/about.md

   - /about.html
 ---

-I am a Research Associate at the Brevan Howard Centre for Financial Analysis at Imperial College Business School, I am currently working on issues related to corporate governance, with particular interest in blockholder influence and decentralized organizations.
+I am a Research Associate at the Brevan Howard Centre for Financial Analysis at Imperial College Business School.
+Currently I am working on issues related to corporate governance, with particular interest in blockholder influence and decentralized organizations.

 I am on the 2024/2025 academic job market.